Saturday, June 21, 1975

 About the Song:

-Sedaka first recorded the song in 1973 and released it as a single in France.
-It was released in the United States on his 1974 compilation Sedaka’s Back.
+Sedaka wrote the song not about romantic love, but his songwriting collaboration with high school buddy Howard Greenfield.
+SJ Sedaka first recorded the song in 1973 and released it as a single in France.
+It was released in the United States on his 1974 Sedaka’s Back release.
 He said the main chord progression was lifted from the Beach Boys’ “Do It Again” with some augmented chords inspired by Al Green.
 In addition, the melody was written with Diana Ross in mind.
 WK

-Interestingly, Dragon – who was a former keyboardist with the Beach Boys – wanted the first single to be “I Write the Songs,” which was written by Bruce Johnston of the Beach Boys.
+Interestingly, Dragon wanted the first single to be “I Write the Songs,” which was written by Bruce Johnston of the Beach Boys.
 The Captain & Tennille did record the song for the album, but it wasn’t released as a single.
-However, Barry Manilow’s rendition of it became a #1 song in early 1976.
+However, Barry Manilow’s rendition became a #1 song in early 1976.
 SF Things turned out okay for the duo, though.
 Their version of “Love Will Keep Us Together” topped the year-end chart, was the best seller of 1975, WK and was certified by BMI as the most performed song of 1975.
 SF It also won a Grammy for Record of the Year.

 No comments: